Bago massacre: Incident

 In the weeks leading up to the massacre, the military junta had implemented a nightly internet shutdown in Bago.
 During the prior evening, a rumour of an impending military operation had widely circulated among locals.
 On the morning of 9 April 2021, internet, phone, and electricity services were disconnected in Bago, to hamper coordination and communication among protesters.

 At 4 am, the military launched operations with 250 soldiers raiding Bago's residential wards of Shinsawbu, Nantawya, Hmawkan, and Ponnasu, between Magadit and Sandawtwin Roads near the Kanbawzathadi Palace.
 Military forces blocked all of the city's main roads.
 By 5 am, security forces began indiscriminately shooting protesters with heavy weaponry as the forces removed ad-hoc roadblocks.
 Some civilians took defensive measures, launching fireworks and homemade projectiles at advancing forces.
 By 10 am, security forces had overtaken the last barricade on Sandawtwin Road, effectively establishing full control of the city.
 Security forces targeted volunteer medics during the massacre, and many victims died of excessive blood loss.

 Security forces used counterinsurgency tactics against civilians, which resulted in a high number of casualties.
 In the immediate aftermath, the Assistance Association for Political Prisoners reported at least 20 deaths.
 By the following day, the death toll had increased to 82.
 As of November 2021, at least 50 victims remained unidentified.
+The Assistance Association for Political Prisoners (AAPP), which has been documenting the lists of fatalities and detention since the Feb.1 coup, said that about 82 people were killed by the regime’s troops during the Bago raids.The Bago University Students' Union said that their members of three university students—Ko Arkar Min Khant, a second-year zoology student, Ko Bo Bo Naing, a first-year zoology student, and Ko Kaung Kyaw Tun, 19, a first-year mathematics student—were killed during the raids.